octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 | storage   | `type storage is`                                                                                                                        |
 | code      | `function main (const action : raffleEntrypoints; const store : storage): list (operation) * storage is ((nil: list(operation)), store)` |

-# Smart Contract development: launch raffle entrypoint
+## Smart Contract development : launch raffle entrypoint
 > LIGO concepts used in this part:
 > We are going to add our first entrypoint.
 We will need to dispatch the control flow in the main function.
 We are also going to complexify the storage, with new types.
 Finally, we are going to implement some logic.
 We are going to check the access rights, raise an exception if they are not respected and finally interact with some part of the Tezos blockchain.
 > - Record